CS5610-Khoury-Lionelle/Resources/RequiredTools.md

 > [!WARNING]
 > Deno has its own managed version of typescript it uses and many of our examples will include using deno to go from typescript to javascript.
-However, for some projects you may want to install typescript locally by using NPM.
+However, for some projects you will want to install typescript locally by using NPM - as you don't always need the full managed solution.
 > ```terminal
 > npm install -g typescript
 > ```